 AFAs impact any department that relies on networked data storage.
 Examples are easy to imagine.
 Engineers could download/upload CAD files in seconds instead of minutes.
 Customer support staff can answer questions faster and reduce on-hold times by accessing read-centric databases much more quickly.
 Dynamically produced web pages load faster.

 Some applications may need tweaking to efficiently use such fast data storage.
 That is a reasonable request for custom-built programs, but whether necessary changes will arrive from off-the-shelf applications is a great unknown.
+Software companies are starting to think about it, though.

 - Accessing data in a flash: When storage becomes part of the business plan (ZDNet)